ryanricard/lemonade-app/README.md

 1. Make it your own

-    Tinker with the code and deploy your changes:
+    Tinker with the code.
+Then deploy your changes:

     ```
-    $ git add .
+    git add .
-    $ git commit -m 'a description of your change'
+    git commit -m "a description of your change"
-    $ git push heroku master
+    git push heroku master
     ```

 ## What did I just do?